 About Timothy O’Donnell

 Timothy O’Donnell is one of the world’s most successful and experienced American long-course triathletes.
-As a professional, he has earned 50+ podium finishes including over 20 wins at major events throughout the world.
+As a professional, he has earned 50+ podium finishes including over 22 wins at major events throughout the world.
+Among the wins are nine Ironman 70.3 victories, three 140.6 wins, and six Armed Forces National Championships.
 At the IRONMAN World Championship in Kona, Hawaii, Timothy finished 6th in 2016, 3rd in 2015, and 5th in 2013, finishing as top American in 2013 & 2015.
 In 2013, he tied the existing American IRONMAN record with an 8:01:32 victory at IRONMAN Brazil.
 In 2015 at IRONMAN Brazil, he completed his fastest IRONMAN to date at 7:55:56.
 He was the IRONMAN 70.3 US Pro Champion in 2012 and the IRONMAN US Pro Champion in 2011.
 (Full results available here.)

 O’Donnell’s sporting career began when he joined his first swim team at the age of five in Roseville, CA. He began to shine in the pool during his high school years while attending Wyoming Seminary Prep (SEM) in Kingston, Pennsylvania.
 At SEM O’Donnell was captain of the varsity swim team, set multiple school records and earned repeated district championships and all-state honors.